 Emotional geographies

-Taken across London, São Paulo, and Trancoso, during the challeging year of 2021.
-The images move between dense urban forms and quiet natural spaces.
-The red poppies, captured in springtime London, offer delicate bursts of colour and life, quietly contrasting with the dense, towering cityscapes of São Paulo - seen from above in Moema, from the softer views of Vila Mariana, and within the tranquil spaces of the Botanical Garden.
+Taken across London, São Paulo, and Trancoso in Brazil during the challenging year of 2021.
+They move between dense urban forms and quiet natural spaces.
+The red poppies, captured in springtime London, bring colour and life, contrasting with the dense, towering cityscapes of São Paulo, seen from the neighbourhoods of Moema and Vila Mariana, and within the tranquil spaces of the Botanical Garden.
 Some photographs explore the dialogue between urban life and nature, while others focus solely on natural elements, together creating compositions that reflect fragility and strength.
-Interwoven through these images is a sense of memory and care - a reminder that beauty continues to reveal itself, even when everything else is shifting.
+Interwoven through these images lies a sense of memory - a reminder that beauty continues to reveal itself, even when everything else is shifting.

 Dreamscapes